Wabinab/xenoblade-chronicles-2/src/31_the_journey.md

 His hand dropped to the ground, his last breathe puffed out.

 "**AKHOSSSSSS!!!**" He immediately turned his attention to "Amalthus..."
 But his strength and injuries were too heavy.
-Rex slowly walked sideways and blocked his vision of Amalthus, instructed,
+Rex, slowly walking towards him like a crab, sideways, blocked his view of Amalthus, instructed,

 "You stay right there!
 He's human.
 So we should be the ones to kick his arse."